Family Faith Formation

 New families are welcome throughout the year!
 Please contact the parish office (218-692-3731) at any time for information about our program.

-To register in the parish, please complete and return the registration form to Immaculate Heart Church, click here.
+To register please complete and return the registration form to Immaculate Heart Church, click here

 Safe Environment